api3dao/oev-docs/docs/oev/searchers/dapis.md

 ### Endpoints

-Signed APIs are also open sourced for anyone to use.
-This is yet another step towards more decentralization, because even if API3 oracle service is down, anyone can use these existing Signed APIs to do the updates instead.
+Signed APIs are open-sourced for anyone to use.
 API3 runs Signed APIs deployed on AWS, ensuring maximum uptime and reliability.

 The endpoint path of a Signed API has the following shape: